-If you’re keen to try living, working or studying abroad, you might be wondering… How come she’s lived abroad in Chile, Italy, Spain, Nepal and the Netherlands?
+If you’re keen to try living, working or studying abroad, you might be wondering… How come she’s lived abroad in Chile, Italy, Spain, Nepal, the Netherlands and Sweden?

-I do realise that I’ve been lucky to live outside of the UK on 8 occasions, a total of 32 months in total.
+I do realise that I’ve been lucky to live outside of the UK on 9 occasions, a combined 3 years in total.
 I’ve worked in a Chilean ski resort.
 I’ve worked in Italy as a chalet girl in the Alps, as an au pair near Rome and as an intern at Giorgio Armani in Modena.
 I’ve also lived in Spain, studying at university in Córdoba while teaching English part-time, and I’ve spent 6 months working in Madrid for a large tech company.
-Branching out to Asia I’ve spent 4 months living in rural Nepal while volunteering, and I’ve spent 4 months so far in the Netherlands studying for a Master’s degree.
+Branching out to Asia I’ve spent 4 months living in rural Nepal while volunteering, and I’ve spent 4 months in the Netherlands and 4 months in Sweden studying for a Master’s degree.
 If you’re feeling adventurous and want to live overseas then check out the following blog posts:

 - 8 Essential Tips for Moving Abroad